badlydrawnrob/badlydrawnrob.github.io/source/pages/ozaria/lessons.md

 ### Flashcards homework

-> 💾 <a href="/build/static/ozaria/flashcards/ozaria-lesson-01-flashcards.apkg" download>Download</a> flashcards for the lesson 1
+> 💾 <a href="/build/static/ozaria/flashcards/ozaria-lesson-01-flashcards.apkg" download>Download</a> flashcards for lesson 1

 - [How to use the flashcards](https://player.vimeo.com/video/)